How to Send Your CV via Email (with Examples)

 Subject line of your email

-Firstly, include a subject line in your email to ensure it ends up in the right place (with the hiring manager), and the recipient doesn’t miss it.
+Include a clear subject line in your email to ensure it ends up in the right place (with the hiring manager), and the recipient doesn’t miss it.
 This means that if your email goes to a general enquiries email inbox, the recipient can send it on to the relevant manager.
-Include your name, the role you’re applying for and any reference numbers or other relevant information, such as the name of the hiring manager.
-Take a look at the example subject lines below:

 - Office manager application — Susan Henderson